 Our home is where we make and store our memories.
 It’s where we raise our family, where we feel safe and secure.
 It’s also where we store our personal data such as passports, driving licenses, official tax documents – in fact anything that can identify us in any official capacity.
 Not only that, it is now often a place we work from, or build and run a business.

-A house fire not only has the capability to destroy our memories, it can wipe out our entire identity, our income, our work and business, and in the worst cases our loved ones and pets.
+A house fire not only has the capability to destroy our memories, it can wipe out our entire identity, our income, our work and business, and in the worst case our loved ones and pets.

 A house fire can totally destroy your very existence…